ctmrbio/claritylims/README.md

     `usermod -a -G claritylims user.name`
 You will need to log in and out to apply this change.

-You may also need to adjust the write permissions on the `.git` directory to allow the group to write to it.
+You may also need to adjust the write permissions on the `.git` directory to allow the group to write to it:

+   sudo chmod -R 775 .git

 In the case that you want to commit as your own user from the `glsjboss` user, there is this command: